ammarshahzad365/Trace-Implementation/data-acquisition/DATA_STORAGE_REPORT.md

 ### 7.8 Cross-source id-format normalization needed for joins

-Not every source spells the same id the same way — a KG ingestion pipeline needs to normalize before joining:
+Not every source spells the same id the same way, so the ids have to be normalized before anything joins on them:
 - **CWE ids**: `"CWE-119"` (with prefix) in CVE's `x_nvd_weaknesses` and D3FEND's `d3f:cwe-id`; bare `"119"`/`"CWE_ID": "119"` (no prefix) in CWE's
   own `RelatedAttackPattern.CAPEC_ID`-style fields and CAPEC's